Soreepeong/XivAlexander/README.md

 ### How to find Opcodes
 1. Turn on *Use IPC Type Finder* menu from notification area icon, and open Log window.
 2. Cast Cure-like casted actions to self, and figure out `RequestUseAction`, `SkillResultResponse01`, `ActorCast`, and `ActorControlSelf`(this includes cooldown information.)
+3. Use ground targeted action (Asylum, Shukuchi, Sacred Soil, Soten, Earthly Star) to figure out `RequestUseAction2`.
-3. Cancel cast by moving around, and figure out `ActorControl`.
+4. Cancel cast by moving around, and figure out `ActorControl`.
-4. Use AoE action without any target around, and figure out `SkillResultResponse08`.
+5. Use AoE action without any target around, and figure out `SkillResultResponse08`.
-5. Enter Sastasha without level synchronization, pull more than 9 adds, and use an AoE action to figure out `SkillResultResponse16`.
+6. Enter Sastasha without level synchronization, pull more than 9 adds, and use an AoE action to figure out `SkillResultResponse16`.
-6. Do the same but pull more than 17 adds to figure out `SkillResultResponse24`.
+7. Do the same but pull more than 17 adds to figure out `SkillResultResponse24`.
-7. Leave and re-enter Sastasha, and do the same but pull more than 25 adds to figure out `SkillResultResponse32`.
+8. Leave and re-enter Sastasha, and do the same but pull more than 25 adds to figure out `SkillResultResponse32`.

 ## How it works
 After you use an action, the game will apply 500ms animation lock.